 One of the most common calls to our advice nurse team is when a patient seemed like they were improving and have had a bit of a relapse.
 This is usually caused by advancing the diet a little too quickly (especially dairy.)
 You may need them dairy free for a week before things return to normal.
 Yes, this includes cheese....

 - Similac DF or other Soy based formula

 - Frozen yogurt (if not tolerating dairy, find a non dairy alternative)

 If you or your child has fever, chills, bloody diarrhea and vomiting, that could be food poisoning.
 The most common culprits are Salmonella, Shigella and Campylobacter.
 Sometimes the symptoms might not show up for a few days, making it hard to identify the source.

 Even though many of those illnesses are self limiting, getting seen is a good idea.
 We may send a stool sample to the lab to check for a bacterial stool culture.
 There are special containers required for this.
 You can get those from the office or the lab.
-Mom or dad, it is your job to get the poop into the specimen container (thank you for your understanding.)
+Mom or dad, it is your job to get the poop into the specimen container and to the lab (thank you for your understanding.)

 If you or your child are just back from travel or camping and has awful gassy, incredibly stinky stools, we should make sure that you don’t have giardia or some other parasite.
 If that is a possibility, we would send another type of stool sample to the lab that requires a different set of specialized containers.
 This is called an O&P (ova and parasites.)
 As opposed to many of the other tummy issues, these do not usually resolve without help of some medication.
 If you have a pet with loose poops, that can be an important clue.

 Many times tummy pain is from constipation.
 Gas pains tend to be sharp and intermittent.
 Any steady abdominal pain that is lasting more than several hours should be evaluated.